SapitoSucio/froggo-guides/docs/script_commands.md

    openstorage2 1,STOR_MODE_GET|STOR_MODE_PUT;
 } else {
    mes "Sorry, your Premium status is expired.";
-   mes "Storage will be opened but you can't put any item into it.";
+   mes "Storage will be opened but you can`t put any item into it.";
    close2;
    openstorage2 1,STOR_MODE_GET;
 }